 We’re excited to announce we’ve teamed up with Independent Venue Week and London venue the Sebright Arms once again for a night of wonky sounds, live surprises and fab records.

-Our night on Thursday 26 January will feature an ace SECRET HEADLINER, who we know will knock your socks off.
+Our night on Thursday 26 January will feature Pictish Trail, who we know will knock your socks off.

 Support comes from Manuela (Lost Map Records) and newcomers Graceland with a DJ set from rising electronic priestess Moonbow (Siren Collective/NTS Radio).